 All class-wide communication by the instructor, including distribution of homework sets, will occur via the class listserv.
-Please sign up for the EE5314-L listserv by sending an e-mail from your UTA e-mail account to listserv@listserv.uta.edu from your UTA e-mail account (no subject line needed) and the command SUBSCRIBE EE5314-L as the message body.
+Please sign up for the EE5314-L listserv by sending an e-mail from your UTA e-mail account to listserv.uta.edu from your UTA e-mail account (no subject line needed) and the command SUBSCRIBE EE5314-L as the message body.
 You will then receive an e-mail from the listserv server to which you must acknowledge to join the listserv with "OK" in an e-mail.
+You must sign up to this listserv between the first and third day of class (it is part of your class grade).